-1. Remove and clean all charging system electrical connections (positive and negative).
-Check the voltage regulator's harness for continuity.
-Wires and terminals can and will become corroded, and need to be cleaned or replaced.
-Ensure that the regulator's ground wires are provided with a clean connection to system ground.

-- 2. Inspect and replace 10A and 1A ATC type fuses in the regulator wiring harness if fuse appear to be damaged or corroded.
-Ensure that the fuse holder is also free of corrosion. - 3.
-Charge all batteries to their proper fully charged state, and determine if they are serviceable.
-If your batteries are flooded-type, use your hydrometer to determine their condition. - 4.
+- 1. Remove and clean all charging system electrical connections from the alternator, the batteries and wire runs (this includes the ground side).
+Also, check the voltage regulator's harness for resistance.
+Wires and terminals can and will become corroded and may need to be cleaned or replaced.
+Check all fusing in the regulator harness and alternator output cables. - 2.
+Charge all batteries to their proper fully charged state and determine if they are serviceable.
+If your batteries are flooded-type, use your hydrometer to determine their condition. - 3.
 Check and tighten alternator belt.
-If the belt show signs of wear or damage, replace it.
+If the belt shows signs of wear or damage, replace the belt or belts.
 Always replace existing belts with the finest quality replacements available.
+In applications where dual belts are used, always try to replace both belts at the same time with matched belts.